Welcome to the Premier Website for Professional Business Analysis

 Accountants use depreciation conventions to implement the matching concept, achieve accuracy, and create tax savings.

-Depreciation is an accounting method, that enables asset owners to account for the cost of certain assets over time instead of immediately at purchase.
 Depreciation provides owners with several financial benefits.
 Foremost among these benefits, from the owner's perspective, are large savings in income taxes each year of asset life.
-Not surprisingly, asset depreciation is universal practice for tax-paying businesses everywhere.

 Define Depreciation

 Each year in the life of certain assets, owners charge part of the asset's original cost as an expense against Income statement earnings.
-The yearly charge against income is depreciation expense.
+The yearly charge against income is Depreciation Expense.

 Government tax authorities prescribe depreciation lifespans and schedules that owners may apply with different asset classes,